Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 4. Craving

-5. Failure to uphold professional or social or familial responsibilities.
+5. Failure to uphold professional, social, or familial responsibilities.

 6. Continued opioid use despite interpersonal problems caused by opioids.